adamzemmoura/makata/README.md

 ## User Persona
 -- Add location of user persona.

+## Product
-## Makata
+### Name: Makata
--- Insert Far Vision
+### Far Vision
+Best music management system.
--- Insert Near Vision
+### Near Vision
+Makata has an attractive design that enhances the user experience.
+Administrators are able to upload songs easily and users are able to find and play them with just a couple of clicks.
+The applications follows best industry security standards, providing artists peace of mind knowing their work has been stored safely.

 ## Definition of Ready
 1. Title